Affiliate links on Android Authority may earn us a commission. Learn more.

 - The OnePlus 9 featured a 2MP monochrome rear camera, which the OnePlus 11 has swapped for a 32MP portrait telephoto.

 - The OnePlus 11 supports faster wired charging at 80W compared to the OnePlus 9, which is limited to 65W wired charging.
-However, the OnePlus 11 does not support wireless charging, while the OnePlus 9 supports 15W Qi wireless charging and reverse charging.
+However, the OnePlus 11 does not support wireless charging, while the OnePlus 9 supports 15W Qi wireless and reverse charging.

 OnePlus 9 vs OnePlus 11: Specs